GeraldRyan/htmlcssjsObjectTemplates/Notes.md

 <!-- Returns double flaoting point -->
 <!-- used on mozilla.org to do demos.
 Classname used is 'sample-code-frame'.
 Should be self explanatory.
 Sandbox of demo in their case.  -->

+contenteditable global attribute (no need for value) makes element editable by user!! global means can be used on all elements (though may not have an effect on some)